CAN programming interface environment

 setBitrate()

-This function returns the data bit-rate of the CAN network.
-For classical CAN, the return value is always CANpie::eCAN_BITRATE_NONE.
-For CAN FD the return value defines the bit-rate for the data phase.
+This function returns the data bit rate of the CAN network.
+For Classic CAN, the return value is always CANpie::eCAN_BITRATE_NONE.
+For CAN FD the return value defines the bit rate for the data phase.

 ◆ dataBitrateString()